fabferri/about-k8s/aks-hands-on/aks-11-cni/Readme.md

 <br>

 > [!Note]
+>
-> Nodes of the same configuration are grouped together into node pools.
-Node pools contain the underlying VMs that run your applications.
+> Nodes of the same configuration are grouped together into **node pools**. **Node pools** contain the underlying VMs that run your applications.
+>
-> System node pools and user node pools are two different node pool modes for your AKS clusters.
+> **System node pools** and **user node pools** are two different node pool modes for your AKS clusters.
 System node pools serve the primary purpose of hosting critical system pods such as CoreDNS and metrics-server.
+>
-> User node pools serve the primary purpose of hosting your application pods.
+> **User node pools** serve the primary purpose of hosting your application pods.
+>
 > However, application pods can be scheduled on system node pools if you wish to only have one pool in your AKS cluster.
 > Every AKS cluster must contain at least one system node pool with at least two nodes.